ARM-software/lisa/doc/source/quickstart.rst

 Quickstart
 ==========

-This sections will show you how to quickly start running workloads using Workload Automation 2.
+This guide will show you how to quickly start running workloads using Workload Automation 2.